U8NWXD/oppia-wiki/End-to-End-Tests.md

 Now, we know that the test code won't move past `waitForModal()` until after the modal opens.
 In other words, we know that `B + C > A`.
 This assures us that the test won't try to close the modal until after the modal has opened.

 The challenge in writing robust E2E tests is making sure to always include a waitFor statement like `waitForModal()`.
-It's common for people to write E2E tests, forget to include a waitFor somewhere, but run the tests and see them pass.
+It's common for people to write E2E tests and forget to include a waitFor somewhere, but when they run the tests, they pass.
 Their tests might even pass consistently if their race condition only causes the test to fail very rarely.
 However, months later, an apparently unrelated change might change the runtimes enough that one of the test starts flaking frequently.

 [Below](#writing-e2e-tests), we'll discuss specific techniques you should use to prevent flakes in new tests that you write.